hongkongkiwi/privado-wireguard-vpn/README.md

 ./login_wireguard_server "<server_url>"
 ```

+Generate a wireguard compatible conf file to wg0.conf

 ```
 ./gen_wireguard_conf "<server_url>" "<wg_interface_ip>" "wg0.conf"
 ```

-When your finished with the ip, release it
+When your finished with the ip, release it (be nice), although it seems that this is not necessary as IPs will time out if not used

 ```
 ./logout_wireguard_server "<server_url>" "<wg_interface_ip>"